Tresorndala/Tshijuka-RDP-AI-Powered-refugee-Document-Retrieval-and-Verification-System/README.md

 Proposed Solution
 To address these critical issues, the AI-Powered Document Retrieval and Verification System provides:

-Automated Document Requests: Simplifies the process of requesting lost documents through an automated system, reducing bureaucratic barriers and facilitating document recovery.

-Blockchain Verification: Ensures the authenticity and security of retrieved documents using blockchain technology, preventing forgery and misuse.

-AI-Based Validation: Utilizes AI to efficiently validate and process documents, aiding refugees in meeting educational and employment requirements.

-Multilingual Support: Offers translation services for low-resource languages such as Tshiluba and Lingala, ensuring accessibility for a diverse refugee population.

-Training and Fine-Tuning Models
-Data Collection: Gather relevant data including text data for document requests, historical document request logs, scanned copies of legitimate documents, and FAQ data for support.

-Model Training:

-Document Request Generation: Fine-tune an NLP model on parallel corpora to generate and translate formal document requests.
-Document Tracking: Train a predictive model on historical request data and communication logs to estimate retrieval status and completion times.
-Document Verification: Develop an AI-based validation model using CNN for image recognition and OCR for text extraction, integrating with blockchain records for authenticity checks.
-AI Chatbot Support: Train a conversational AI model on FAQ data and support tickets to provide real-time assistance.
+The AI-Powered Refugee Document Retrieval and Verification System uses several AI models, each playing a crucial role in solving the challenges faced by refugees due to lost educational documents.
+Here's the importance of each model:

+NLP Model for Document Request Generation:

+Importance: This model is fine-tuned to generate and translate formal document requests.
+It simplifies the process of requesting lost documents by automatically creating well-structured and culturally appropriate requests in multiple languages, ensuring accessibility for refugees from diverse linguistic backgrounds.
+Predictive Model for Document Tracking:

+Importance: This model is trained on historical request data and communication logs.
+It predicts the status and estimated retrieval time of document requests, providing refugees with real-time updates and transparency throughout the process.
+This feature helps manage expectations and reduces anxiety related to document recovery.
+AI-Based Validation Model (CNN with OCR):

+Importance: This model combines convolutional neural networks (CNN) with optical character recognition (OCR) to validate the authenticity of retrieved documents.
+By cross-referencing with blockchain records, it ensures that the documents are legitimate, preventing fraud and providing a secure verification process crucial for educational and employment purposes.
+Conversational AI Model for Chatbot Support:

+Importance: The AI-powered chatbot, trained on FAQ data and historical support tickets, offers real-time assistance to users.
+It enhances user experience by providing instant support, guiding them through the document retrieval process, and addressing common issues, making the system more user-friendly and accessible.
-Integration: Deploy these models within the system to automate the process from request generation to document verification and user support, ensuring seamless operation.
+Each model is integrated into the system to automate and streamline the process of document retrieval and verification, ensuring that refugees can reclaim their academic credentials and pursue educational and professional opportunities despite the challenges they face.

 App Functionality

 Homepage: Provides an introduction to the system and navigation options such as "Request Document," "Track Request," "Verify Document," and "Support."

 Request Document Page: Allows users to input personal information and document details, submit requests, and receive automated, translated requests.